Online First Aid For Horses

-- Temperature: use a digital thermometer with a string tied around it.
+- Use a digital thermometer with a string tied around it.
 Lubricate it with petroleum jelly, water or saliva if necessary.

-- Circulating Blood: a low capillary refill time can be an indication of shock, congestion, anemia, dehydration, a circulatory problem or colic.
+- A low capillary refill time can be an indication of shock, congestion, anemia, dehydration, a circulatory problem or colic.
 Press your thumb on your horse’s gum and release it.
 It should take about two seconds for the color to return to the area.

-- Mucous Membranes: while you are checking the circulating blood, check the color of the gums.
+- While you are checking the circulating blood, check the color of the gums.
 They should be pink.
 Bright red could mean sickness, light pink, anemia, bluish-purple could mean a lack of circulation.
 If you can’t get to the horse’s mouth, look inside the nostrils or the lips of a mare’s vulva.

-- Dehydration: if the horse is well hydrated, a fold of skin on the neck when pinched will return to its original condition quickly.
+- If the horse is well hydrated, a fold of skin on the neck when pinched will return to its original condition quickly.
 If it returns slowly or stays in a fold the horse is dehydrated.

 - Unless the weather is hot or humid, your horse has a fever or is in pain, its resting respiration rate should be 12 to 24 breaths per minute for adults and 32 to 54 for foals.
 The respiration should never exceed the heart rate.
 Watch your horse's belly for one minute; count the inhale and the exhale as one.